Infant formula: 2022 United States Baby Formula Shortages

 Supply chain disruptions related to the government response to the COVID-19 pandemic in the United States have been reported as responsible for causing widespread shortages of infant formula in the United States, as of May 2022.
 This contrasts with far less severe shortages of infant formula around the globe.
 Reason magazine reported that this was largely the result of Food and Drug Administration (FDA) processes delaying approval of otherwise safe infant formula from Europe or other sources abroad, which might otherwise have eased demand for infant formula tensions in the United States.

 As a result of the shortages, on May 16, 2022, the FDA announced that it would temporarily ease enforcement of some labeling rules to allow the importation of foreign formulas.
 FDA Commissioner Robert Califf stated, "Today's action paves the way for companies who don't normally distribute their infant formula products in the U.S. to do so efficiently and safely.
 We anticipate that those products that can quickly meet safety and nutrition standards could hit U.S. stores in a matter of weeks."
 Former FDA associate commissioner, Peter Pitts, asserts that the FDA's regulatory scheme is at least partially to blame for the shortage.
 Pitts states, "The difference between European baby formula and American baby formula, more or less, is that the labeling is different.
 The knot in getting that product into the U.S. isn't safety, it's a regulatory issue.
 I don't want to say it's a nitty issue, but it's certainly something the FDA could have jumped on a lot quicker."

+For European infant formula, The European Food Safety Authority (EFSA) provide dietary information that helps with guiding the formulation while the regulations are governed by the EU commission directives.
+Many of the European formulas do meet nutritional specifications required by the FDA, some compositional differences include: lower protein and lower iron concentrations.